Shazwazza/Articulate/README.md

 ## Installation

-Two support tracks are available depending on the Umbraco version you run.
+Three support tracks are available depending on the Umbraco version you run.

 ### Umbraco 13 LTS (maintenance mode)